shamsihabeeb1177/NcryptXAuthenticator/README.md

 NcryptX Auth server : TOTP - done and tested HOTP - to be developed EOTP - In progress Radius - tested but needs enhancement and some workflow alterations.
 API - In process.
 Admin GUI - Inprogress / Half Done AD Connector - Done and tested.

 NcryptX IDP server for sso : Developed, Testing in progress.

+NcryptX PAM Module - to provide rdp and ssh proiviliged access - This is under development

+NcryptX IAM Module - to manage identity lifecycle - this is under progress.